Form 8938 Reporting Requirements

 • Where does the form go?
 Form 8938 goes to the IRS, and the FBAR goes to FinCEN.

 • What about reporting thresholds?
 FBAR has a standard reporting threshold of $10,000.
-If the total value of your foreign accounts was higher than $10,000 at any point during the calendar year, you must file.
 Form 8938’s filing thresholds are higher, more complicated, and based on filing status and residential status.

 • Which types of assets are reported?
 Your Form 8938 should disclose your foreign financial accounts and certain investment assets or interests.
 The FBAR generally requires information on your foreign financial accounts.